 The procedure is beginning to show some promise in the treatment of ulcerative colitis in controlled clinical trials, one funded by Crohn’s and Colitis Canada.
 Research is ongoing in this area.
 There are potential known and unknown risks associated with experimental treatment of this nature.

-Watch the video below to learn more from experts in the field about the human microbiome and latest advancements in fecal matter transplant research for the treatment of ulcerative colitis.
+Watch our video to learn more from experts in the field about the human microbiome and latest advancements in fecal matter transplant research for the treatment of ulcerative colitis.
 This presentation was part of the 2017 Gutsy Learning Series.

 Stem cell therapies

 Stem cells may be able to help repair some of the damage caused by inflammation by ‘resetting’ the immune system – making new cells, inhibiting inflammation, stimulating tissue repair and dampening the immune response.